 2. Create the internal financial policy

 Create a financial policy for your practice and communicate it to your patients to avoid any payment confusion or discrepancies in the future.
 The policy should be comprehensive and address issues pertaining to your practice specialty and patients.
 Clearly define patient responsibilities for all non-covered services.

 3. Train your staff

 Invest in your front-desk staff.
 Educate them about ways to collect patient payments before the services.
-It is desirable to hire staff that is familiar with health insurance policies; otherwise train them in making collections, looking up patient payment history and resolving payment disputes.
+It is desirable to hire staff that is familiar with health insurance policies; otherwise train them in making collections, looking up patient payment history, and resolving payment disputes.
 Make sure your staff remains up to date with payer payment rule changes.

-Receptionists who schedule appointment need to be trained on how to audit a patient’s account and to know when it’s time to have the patient meet with someone in the billing department.
+Receptionists who schedule appointments need to be trained on how to audit a patient’s account and to know when it’s time to have the patient meet with someone in the billing department.
 Determine the specific parameters for your staff so they can do the job you want and support each other.

 4. Do your homework

 Check your EHR and create a list of all the patients with huge payment Backlog.
 Your integrated EHR and Practice Management System should assist you in this.
 With good software, you can view the plan and patient balance in real-time on the scheduling screen.
 Make it a habit to view this information, so that you have an idea about patients lagging behind in payments; particularly for expensive procedures and services.

 Collecting accurate demographic and billing information should not be limited to new patients.
 Update patient information and insurance information at each visit.
 If a staff member fails to do this, hold him accountable.
 You can use this chart to help your staff probe for and collect the right data when scheduling appointments, or at the beginning of each patient visit.